usmanr149/urmlblog/_posts/2020-5-24-Unet-Architectecture-TF.md

 model = Model(input_img, unet(input_img))
 ```

-I applied this model to the Carvana Image Masking Challenge.
-The images in the training set were scaled down
+I applied this model to the <a href='https://www.kaggle.com/c/carvana-image-masking-challenge/overview' target='_blank'>Carvana Image Masking Challenge</a>.
-to 432x288 to save time on training, no data augmentation technique was applied and the algorithm still performed
+The images in the training set were scaled down to 432x288 to save time on training, no data
-pretty well:
+augmentation technique was applied and the algorithm still performed pretty well on the test set:

 ![_config.yml]({{ site.baseurl }}/images/unet/carvana_score.png)
 *Results of the U-Net algorithm trained on scaled down images from Carvana Image Masking Challenge.*